 testssl.sh which "is a free command line tool which checks a server's service on any port for the support of TLS/SSL ciphers, protocols as well as some cryptographic flaws".

 For sensitive applications like banking apps, OWASP MASVS introduces "Defense in Depth" verification levels.
-The critical operations (e.g., user enrollment and account recovery) of such applications are some of the most attractive targets to attackers.
-This requires implementation of advanced security controls, such as additional channels (e.g., SMS and e-mail) to confirm user actions.
+The critical operations (e.g., user enrolment and account recovery) of such applications are some of the most attractive targets to attackers.
+This requires implementation of advanced security controls, such as additional channels to confirm user actions without relying on SMS or email.

 Review the code and identify the parts that refer to critical operations.
-Make sure that additional channels are used for such operation.
+Make sure that additional channels are used for such operations.
 The following are examples of additional verification channels:

-Data from another website you visited or scanned;
+Data from another website you have visited or scanned (e.g. QR code) or

 Data from a physical letter or physical entry point (e.g., data you receive only after signing a document at a bank).

 Make sure that critical operations enforce the use of at least one additional channel to confirm user actions.
 These channels must not be bypassed when executing critical operations.
-If you're going to implement an additional factor to verify the user's identity, consider Infobip 2FA library or one-time passcodes (OTP) via Google Authenticator.
+If you're going to implement an additional factor to verify the user's identity, consider also one-time passcodes (OTP) via Google Authenticator.

 M3 - Insecure Communication - https://www.owasp.org/index.php/Mobile_Top_10_2016-M3-Insecure_Communication